galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 ## Correlation among samples

 In out experiment there are two replicates, each containing treatment and input (control) datasets.
-The first thing we can check if the samples are correlated.
-To do this we first generate read count matrix using **NGS: DeepTools -> multiBamSummary**.
+The first thing we can check is if the samples are correlated (in other words if treatment and control samples across the two replicates contain this same kind of signal).
+To do this we first generate read count matrix using **NGS: DeepTools &rarr; multiBamSummary**.

 |      |
 |------|